seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 asm streamer just prints it (``emitFnStart -> .fnstrart``), and the object streamer implement the assembler logic for it.

-To make llvm use these classes, the target initialization must call TargetRegistry::RegisterAsmStreamer and TargetRegistry::RegisterMCObjectStreamer passing callbacks that allocate the corresponding target streamer and pass it to createAsmStreamer or to the appropriate object streamer constructor.
+To make llvm37 use these classes, the target initialization must call TargetRegistry::RegisterAsmStreamer and TargetRegistry::RegisterMCObjectStreamer passing callbacks that allocate the corresponding target streamer and pass it to createAsmStreamer or to the appropriate object streamer constructor.